WolfBungalow/FreeNAS-Cull-Snapshots/README.md

 1. Copy the script and config.py to a user folder on your server or storage.
 2. Customize the config.py.
 3. Setup and a cron job to run as desired.

-# Disclamer
-I'm a noob.
-Use at your own risk.